sunnymakespromises/react-sunny/README.md

 </Container>
 ```

-## User-Defined Variables
+## Package Variables
 To override the default variables for color, padding, and margin in the package, follow these steps:
-1. Locate the  `overrides.scss` and `override-variables.scss` files in the package.
+1. Locate the  `react-sunny-styles` folder in the package.
-2. Copy them into your application and import `overrides.scss` into your global/top-level page.
+2. Copy the folder into your application and import `utils.scss` into your index/top-level page.
-3. Change any variables in `override-variables.scss` and it should override them everywhere.
+3. Change any variables in `variables.scss` and it will override them everywhere.

+#### Default Package Variable Values

 ## Dependencies
 React Sunny has no dependecies besides React 16+ and Sass.